BlueR00K/Note_Book_PY/OOP/metaclass.md

 ---

-## 10. Real-World Examples and Advanced Usage
+## 10. Advanced and Practical Examples: Metaclasses

 ### 1. Enforcing Class Attributes with a Metaclass